vishnuvvr-cloud/Online-Banking-System/README.md

 ## Code Structure

 - `src/`
-  - `Main.java`: Entry point of the application.
-  - `LoginPage.java`: Handles the login and account creation.
+  - `Authentication.java`: Handles the login and account creation.
+  - `Account.java`: Here user can make new account creation.
-  - `Dashboard.java`: Main dashboard after logging in, where users can manage their accounts.
+  - `MyPage.java`: Main dashboard after logging in, where users can manage their accounts.
-  - `Account.java`: Account class representing the user's account.
-  - `Database.java`: Handles database connectivity and operations.
+  - `dbconnect.java`: Handles database connectivity and operations.

 ## Contributing